-F.A.O: Mr T Carter, Headteacher C/O: Mrs A Cowell, HR Manager King Edward VI Grammar School Broomfield Road Chelmsford CM1 3SX
+F.A.O: Mr T Carter, Headteacher King Edward VI Grammar School Broomfield Road, Chelmsford CM1 3SX

-Applications close at noon on Monday 30 March 2020.
+Applications close at noon on Monday 25 January 2021.
 All applications will be acknowledged.
-We welcome any prospective candidates who would like to tour the school and meet members of the leadership team and other staff.
+We will try to accommodate any prospective candidates who would like to tour the school.
 To arrange this, please contact the school office.